-Mineral Resources have been estimated for both the Florida Mountain and DeLamar Areas of the DeLamar Project.
-These gold and silver resources were modeled and estimated by:
+Mineral resources have been estimated for both the Florida Mountain and DeLamar areas of the DeLamar project.
+These in situ gold and silver resources were modeled and estimated by:

-- Evaluating the drill data statistically and spatially to determine natural gold and silver populations; - Creating low-, medium-, and high-grade mineral-domain polygons for both gold and silver on sets of cross sections spaced at 30 m (98.4-foot) intervals; - Projecting the sectional mineral-domain polygons horizontally to the drill data within each sectional window; - Slicing the three-dimensionally projected mineral-domain polygons along 6m-spaced horizontal planes at the DeLamar Area and 8m-spaced (26.3-foot) planes at the Florida Mountain Area and using these slices to recreate the gold and silver mineral-domain polygons on a set of level plans for each Mineral Resource area; - Coding a block model to the gold and silver mineral domains for each of the two deposit areas using the levelplan mineral-domain polygons; - Analyzing the modeled mineralization geostatistically to aid in the establishment of estimation and classification parameters; and - Interpolating gold and silver grades by inverse-distance to the third power into 6 x 6 x 6-meter (19.7 x 19.7 x 19.7-foot) blocks for the DeLamar Area and 6 x 8 x 8-meter (19.7 x 26.3 x 26.3-foot) blocks at the Florida Mountain Area, using the coded gold and silver mineral-domain percentages to explicitly constrain the grade estimations.
+- evaluating the drill data statistically and spatially to determine natural gold and silver populations; - creating low-, medium-, and high-grade mineral-domain polygons for both gold and silver on sets of cross sections spaced at 30-meter (98.4-foot) intervals; - projecting the sectional mineral-domain polygons horizontally to the drill data within each sectional window; - slicing the three-dimensionally projected mineral-domain polygons along 6-meter-spaced (19.7-foot) horizontal planes at the DeLamar area and 8-meter-spaced (26.3-foot) planes at Florida Mountain and using these slices to rectify the gold and silver mineral-domain polygons on a set of level plans for each resource area; - coding a block model to the gold and silver mineral domains for each of the two deposit areas using the levelplan mineral-domain polygons; - analyzing the modeled mineralization geostatistically to aid in the establishment of estimation and classification parameters; and - interpolating gold and silver grades by inverse-distance to the third power into 6 x 6 x 6-meter (19.7 x 19.7 x 19.7-foot) blocks for the DeLamar area and 6 x 8 x 8-meter (19.7 x 26.3 x 26.3-foot) blocks at Florida Mountain, using the coded gold and silver mineral-domain percentages to explicitly constrain the grade estimations.